Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/08-ERDs-Resource-Associations-and-MongoDB/README.md

   "author": "asf675as6f6a4s6f"
 }

+// TODO: Convert to Python
 // GIVE ME A USER AND ALL THEIR POSTS User.findById(userId).populate('posts').then(...).catch(...);

+// TODO: Convert to Python
 // GIVE ME ALL POSTS BY ONE USER
 Post.find({author: userId}).then(...).catch(...);
 ```